 This funding pays for the program's staff, their benefits, and contract services.
-The Taxpayer Service Division is designed to facilitate the process of filing tax returns and understanding the state's tax system by outreach activities (seminars for both individuals and businesses) and by staffing a telephone system which answers both general and specific questions.
-Efforts are also focused on distributing information through the media and by maintaining a website.
-The Division handles tax collection for local sales tax for cities, counties, and special districts.
+The Taxpayer Service Division is designed to facilitate the process of filing tax returns and promote understanding of the state's tax system though outreach activities (seminars for both individuals and businesses) and by staffing a telephone system which provides answers to both general and specific taxpayer questions.
+Efforts also include distributing information through the media and maintaining a website.
+The Division processes local sales tax collection for cities, counties, and special districts.
 Refunds are issued through this division when applicable.
-Typical personal services adjustments that occur each year include: (1) annualization of salary increases and performance awards granted in the prior fiscal year; and (2) common policy base reductions.
+Typical personal services adjustments that occur each year include: (1) annualization of salary increases and performance awards granted in the prior fiscal year and (2) common policy base reductions.